ucan-wg/ucan-community-web/src/routes/index.md

 User Controlled Authorization Networks (UCANs) are an extension of the popular [JSON Web Token](https://jwt.io/) format specifically designed to enable ways of authorizing offline-first apps and distributed systems.

 At a high level, User Controlled Authorization Networks (UCANs) are a way of doing authorization ("what you can do") where users are fully in control.
 There's no all-powerful authorization server, or server of any kind required.
-Everything that a users is allowed to do is captured directly in a key or token, and can be sent to anyone that knows how to interpret this format.
+Everything that a user is allowed to do is captured directly in a key or token, and can be sent to anyone that knows how to interpret this format.

-Since all Fission accounts are equipped with a global ID and cryptographic keys, we were able to design a system that has very few assumptions and thus works in a huge number of situations.
+Since all accounts are equipped with a global ID and cryptographic keys, we were able to design a system that has very few assumptions and thus works in a huge number of situations.

 This setup has several advantages: